-Puppy Games launches in November 2020, if you want to be notified, just join my Training Tips email list.
+Puppy Games launches in Spring 2021, if you want to be notified, just join my Training Tips email list.
 I also send discount codes out to my readers each month.

 If you’ve never raised a puppy before then the full Puppy Parenting course might work better for you.

 If you have an older dog that you want to train for a sport or to improve your dog’s obedience and manners, and you have no experience of force-free training, the place to begin is our Foundations Skills course.

 This course will give you the basic skills you need to modify your dog’s behavior.

 And teaches you how to engage your dog so that they are focused on you, rather than the environment around them.